intgrah/metalean/README.md

 ### Soundness

-As in [DIWM (2026)](https://arxiv.org/pdf/2607.13662), we use semantics in the language of domain theory to avoid talking about normal forms, since Lean is non-normalising.
-We then internalise the domains into a natural model of the type theory.
-This gives adequacy of the model without appealing to a logical relation explicitly, but "categorifying" the logical relation (or so I hear).
+As in [DIWN (2026)](https://arxiv.org/pdf/2607.13662), we use semantics in the language of domain theory to avoid talking about normal forms, since Lean is non-normalising.
+We prove adequacy of the model without appealing to a logical relation explicitly, but "categorifying" the logical relation via a technique that looks very much like Artin gluing over the Yoneda embedding (to be explored: the connection of categorical gluing to normalisation proofs).
+The technique is sufficient to deal with the gnarly "K-like reduction" that Lean has, where the eliminator for equality may reduce under a neutral proof of equality.

-Consequences include the elusive "definitional inversion", consisting of injectivity of type constructors (on the diagonal) and no-confusion (on the off-diagonal), uniqueness of typing, uniqueness of sorts, subject reduction.
+Consequences include the elusive "definitional inversion", consisting of injectivity of type constructors (on the diagonal) and no-confusion (on the off-diagonal), uniqueness of typing, uniqueness of sorts, subject reduction, which are the same consequences as DIWN, but extended to work with Lean's type theory.

 ### Consistency

-As in [Carneiro (2019)](https://github.com/digama0/lean-type-theory/releases), we take a naive (obvious) translation into ZFC Set theory with an axiom assuming the nth inaccessible cardinal exists for all ordinal n below omega, thus constructing Grothendieck universes.
-Furthermore we show that the type theoretic notions of propositional extensionality, quotient types, and the axiom of choice, have a model.
+As in [Carneiro (2019)](https://github.com/digama0/lean-type-theory/releases), we take a naive (obvious) translation into ZFC Set theory with an axiom assuming the nth inaccessible cardinal exists for all ordinal n below omega, thus constructing Grothendieck universes that denote `Type u`.
+Grothendieck universes provide the necessary closure under the usual type formers.
+The `Prop` universe is denoted as `{{{}}, {}}`, containing a generic true proposition (with a canonical proof) and a generic false proposition.
+Inductive types are denoted by fixed point constructions.
+We show that the type theoretic notions of propositional extensionality, quotient types, and the axiom of choice, have a model.

 From soundness of the model, we obtain consistency.
 The precise statement of consistency, defines a barebones environment containing the bare minimum of (`Eq`, `Iff`, `Nonempty`, `propext`, `Quot.sound`, `Classical.choice`).
 Assuming that no further additions to the environment are _axioms_, we have that `∀ P : Prop, P` is uninhabited.

 ## Object language